-- (a) The Employer shall pay the rate as of the effective date of this Collective Agreement and amended by mutual agreement of the parties from time to time for each hour worked by each Employee into the Operating Engineers Local 955 Health and Wellness Trust Fund.
-Effective November 6, 2023, the Health & Wellness contribution will increase by \$0.50. - (b) The Employer shall, not later than the 15th day of each month, mail Health and Wellness Trust Fund contributions for the previous month to the Office of the Trust Fund.
+- (a) The Employer shall pay the rate set forth in schedule "A-6-07" as of the effective date of this Collective Agreement and amended by mutual agreement of the parties from time to time for each hour worked by each Employee into the Operating Engineers Local 955 Health and Wellness Trust Fund. - (b) The Employer shall, not later than the 15th day of each month, mail Health and Wellness Trust Fund contributions for the previous month to the Office of the Trust Fund.
 Cheques are to be made payable to "The Operating Engineers Local 955 Health and Wellness Trust Fund". - (c) Notwithstanding any provision of this Collective Agreement or of any other document, including any document respecting the establishment or administration of the said Fund, the Employer's liability to the said Fund shall be limited to remittance of the above noted contributions in the manner and at the times set out herein.